The Auschwitz Tours

 Yes, you can book Auschwitz tours to explore the exhibits and remains of the concentration camp.
 Having an experienced tour guide along for the visit would help you to understand the extent of the brutality of the Holocaust.

-Are children allowed to visit Auschwitz?
+Are children allowed to visit Auschwitz-Birkenau?

 Yes, children are allowed to visit Auschwitz.
 However, it is not recommended for children under the age of 14 years.